 With this commandment, it helps with personal development.
 This will also break-free with all stresses we experience on our day job.
 Volunteering, reading, studying, doing additional work, whatever it is it all pays off in the long run and helps you stand out to the crowd.

 Training yourself on listening helps you to quickly grasp on things.
-Listening is the one of the most fundamental skill you need for success.
-Its one way of learning from someone and having an open-mind works as pair.
+Listening is one of the most fundamental skills you need for success.
+It's one way of learning from someone and having an open-mind work as a pair.